BIA Edge

 It helps prevent stale citations.

-An agent can flag a case that appears overruled, vacated, cautioned, or negatively treated before it drafts a research answer or memo section around that authority.
+Your AI can flag a case that appears overruled, vacated, cautioned, or negatively treated before it drafts a research answer or memo section around that authority.

 It keeps persuasive materials in their lane.

-The badge is a prompt to inspect the cited decision and the later treating authority, so the final legal judgment stays tied to the underlying text.
+The badge is a prompt to inspect the cited decision and the later authority, so the final legal judgment stays tied to the underlying text.

 Limits